 Speaking about cornering, another aspect of the FN2 Type R that really helps on this front is the incredible amount of mechanical grip that is always available.
 This high level of grip can be attributed to two components.
 Firstly, the Bridgestone Potenza S001 tyres.

-In the Civic you really have to push the engine to its limit to get the desired amount of grunt.
-I found myself cornering and maintaining over 6,000rpm just to keep the car in the powerband.
-It feels very unnatural at first but gives you the instant power you need to make the most out of the car.
+In the Civic, you really have to push the engine to its limit to get the desired amount of grunt.
+I found myself cornering and maintaining over 6,000 rpm just to keep the car in the powerband.
+It feels very unnatural at first, but it gives you the instant power you need to make the most out of the car.

-This car won’t provide any cheap thrills like sudden acceleration or a slide-happy tail section but it will provide you with the rewards of being able to carry speed in the corners and provides lots of confidence to the driver.
-In fact, the FN2 Type R allows you to really push the car and at the very worst, it will understeer a bit which is more than manageable.
+This car won’t provide any cheap thrills like sudden acceleration or a slide-happy tail section, but it will provide you with the rewards of being able to carry speed in the corners and provide lots of confidence to the driver.
+In fact, the FN2 Type R allows you to really push the car, and at the very worst, it will understeer a bit, which is more than manageable.

 So, it is not a car for cheap thrills but more for the connoisseurs of driving who want their drive to be more about what they and their car can achieve together instead of ending up as a vague bystander to a car that does all the heavy lifting.